sashinpivotal/dsa-java-review-doc/README.md

   - Add "getEmployeeInfo(..)" method to the *SalariedEmployee* class overriding "getEmployeeInfo(..)" method of the parent class
+    - It should return something like
+      "name = Mike, hireDate = 2020-02-03, monthlySalary = 2000.0"

   - Add the following fields and appropriate accessor methods to the *HourlyEmployee* class